WhiteflagProtocol/whiteflag-java/docs/md/errors.md

 specification, e.g. when a field value is not allowed or is not correctly formatted for a specfic field.

-The main package `org.whiteflagprotocol.java` that provides the external interface, uses the `WfExcepetion` class that extends the `WfCoreException` class.
+The main package `org.whiteflagprotocol.java` that provides the external interface, uses the `WfExcepetion` class.
 The `WfException` class has a property indicating the type of error.
 The error types are defined by the nested enumeration `WfException.ErrorType`.

 ### Error Types